solita/solita.github.com/_posts/2021-04-23-performance-testing-with-locust.md

 | [Gatling](https://gatling.io/) | Scala | Write with a Scala DSL | Run from command line | [Kind of - read more](https://gatling.io/docs/current/cookbook/scaling_out/)
 | [Locust](https://locust.io/) | Python | Write with Python code | Run from command line | [Yes](https://docs.locust.io/en/stable/running-locust-distributed.html)

-To sum this up, Locust might be an interesting tool for you, if the JMeter GUI feels clunky and you rather use Python than Scala.
+Each one of the previous tools is excellent for performance testing!
+Consider using Locust if:
+1. Defining tests as program code doesn't scare you off
+1. The JMeter GUI feels a bit clunky
+1. You rather use Python than a Scala DSL

+Personally, I enjoy the flexibility of defining tests as program code.
-Personally, I've felt JMeter a bit difficult to use and I'm using less and less Scala, so Locust seems a good alternative.
+Since I'm using less and less Scala, Locust felt interesting.

-In this blog post, I'll explain what I learned from using Locust and a few ideas on how to use it.
+Now after studying and using Locust, I can warmly recommend it and it's probably the tool I'm going to use in my future projects also.

+Let's start with why?

 ## Why should you load test in every project?

 Let's be honest.
 Implementing load test setups, which perfectly match production is next to impossible.
 To do that, you need realistic data, realistic amount of load, realistic amount of CPU and so on.
-In real life projects, environments are complex.
-Setting up a load testing environment which closely mimics production is expensive.
+In real-life projects, environments are complex.
+Setting up a load testing environment that closely mimics production is expensive.

 If getting realistic metrics is this difficult, should we just give up and trust the performance is good enough?